DaniCarmo/Elementary-Stars-p2/README.md

 ### Multiplayer games

 - It would be a fabtastic option for the user to be able to log in and play with their friends from different PCs and mobile devices, so they can view eachothers usernames and scores as they play.
 This is a feature that could be implemented once I have better knowledge and the skill set to do so.
-- Currently ecch level has 5 questions that are reiterated again and again in random order.
+- Currently each level has 5 questions that are reiterated again and again in random order.
 But a future element of the quiz would be to add a lot more questions to provide a more extensive learning experience for the user.
+- With the separation of concerns principle in mind I would also create two separate javascript files so that the quiz questions could be stored separately in one and functions, event listeners, etc in the other.

 # Design of Website